cryptocrowdclub/Crowdcoin/doc/init.md

-Using this script, you can adjust the path and flags to the crowdcoind program by setting the CRCD and FLAGS environment variables in the file /etc/sysconfig/dashd.
+Using this script, you can adjust the path and flags to the crowdcoind program by setting the CRCD and FLAGS environment variables in the file /etc/sysconfig/crowdcoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.crowdcoin.dashd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.crowdcoin.dashd.plist`.
+Copy org.crowdcoin.crowdcoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.crowdcoin.crowdcoind.plist`.

-This Launch Agent will cause dashd to start whenever the user logs in.
+This Launch Agent will cause crowdcoind to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run dashd as the current user.
+NOTE: This approach is intended for those wanting to run crowdcoind as the current user.
-You will need to modify org.crowdcoin.dashd.plist if you intend to use it as a Launch Daemon with a dedicated crowdcoinbrain user.
+You will need to modify org.crowdcoin.crowdcoind.plist if you intend to use it as a Launch Daemon with a dedicated crowdcoinbrain user.

 5. Auto-respawn